ILIASB1212/Product-Research-Agent-Pipeline/README.md

 └── requirements.txt          # List of Python dependencies.

 ### 🤝 Contributing
-Feedback and contributions are welcome!
+-Feedback and contributions are welcome!
 Feel free to open issues or submit pull requests.